fcbfcb1998/EFSAM/README.md

 # EFSAM
-Error-Filterd Segment Anything Model for Few-shot Semantic Segmentation
+TITLE: Error-Filterd Segment Anything Model for Few-shot Semantic Segmentation

 Our model relies on two models, BAM and SAM.